 “Little did I know that it was on its way down from there,” he says.
 “We have had very tough times along the way; as you know the industry has been through very difficult times.”

 His story is no different from any other participant in the local textiles industry that suffered tremendous losses in the mid-1990s as the industry came under pressure from cheaper imports.
-But the Dyefin story is also one of rapid and effective government intervention through the introduction of the Clothing and Textiles Competitiveness Programme (CTCP) that helped stave off complete collapse.
+But the Dyefin story is also one of rapid and effective government intervention through the introduction of the Clothing, Textiles, Footwear & Leather Growth Programme (CTFLGP) that helped stave off complete collapse.

 The introduction of the dual support mechanisms, the Competitiveness Improvement Programme (CIP) and Production Incentive Programme (PIP), in 2010 is heralded by Pooley as a turning point for the business.